samyasma/CPP/README.md

 ## Run the game

-To run the game, just type and execute the commande below :
+To run the game, just type and execute the command below :
 ```{shell}
 ./game
 ```